Broil King Vs Weber: Which Grill is Worth Your Money?

 Cooking system

-Both the Genesis E-435 and the Sovereign XLS 90 have proprietary cooking systems installed on them.
+Both the Genesis E-435 and the Baron S 490 PRO have proprietary cooking systems that put them on par with each other.

-For the Genesis, it’s the tried and tested Weber Cooking System that makes use of a combination of stainless steel flavorizer bars and flame tamers that aid in heat distribution, minimize flare-ups and divert drippings away from the burner itself and vaporize them to add to the flavor.
+For the Genesis, it’s the tried and tested Weber Cooking System.
+This uses a combination of stainless steel flavorizer bars and flame tamers that aid in heat distribution, minimize flare-ups, divert drippings away from the burner itself, and vaporize them to add to the flavor.

 Broil King vs Weber cooking system